ialexs/doesmyispsucks/README.md

 - Pandas https://pandas.pydata.org - If want to transform the timezone (from GMT+0 to your local time), bandwidth (from Bps to Mbps)
 - JP https://github.com/sgreben/jp - To plot on scren chart
 - CSVKit https://csvkit.readthedocs.io/en/latest - Use 'csvlook' for a nice view of CSV
-- `header` a script by @jeroenjanssens - To easily put header in CSV
+- `header` a script by https://twitter.com/jeroenhjanssens - To easily put header in CSV

 > `ialexs`